saintaardvark/landle/README.md

   not sure yet what's going on, but `git reset --hard HEAD; git pull` seems to get around the problem.

-* When cloning a new repo, landle reports an error though everything's actually fine.
-This may be because I'm checking it's success the wrong way -- there's output going to STDERR.
-See Git::Wrapper's doc for details.

 Shortcomings:

 * Direct fetch/parsing of Github v3 API URLs rather than using something like